Skip to main content

 Common questions about homeschooling in Idaho

 Idaho has some of the lightest homeschool requirements in the nation.
-Under Idaho Code Section 33-202, you must provide instruction in subjects commonly taught in public schools (language arts, math, science, and social studies) for children ages 7 through 16.
-There is no notification, testing, teacher qualification, record-keeping, or government oversight requirement.
+Under Idaho Code §33-202, you must provide instruction in subjects commonly taught in public schools (language arts, math, science, and social studies) for children ages 7 through 16.
+There is no notification to any government agency, no standardized testing, no teacher qualification, no minimum instructional hours, no record-keeping mandate, and no government oversight of any kind.

 What is the Idaho Parental Choice Tax Credit?